MatthijsKamstra/haxephp/03webapi/about.md

 We will be using [template](http://api.haxe.org/haxe/Template.html) to make that easier.
 Read more about this subject <http://haxe.org/manual/std-template.html>

-For styling we will use [Bootstrap](http://getbootstrap.com/getting-started/) And the same html structure: [check example here](http://getbootstrap.com/getting-started/#template)
+For styling we will use [Bootstrap](http://getbootstrap.com/getting-started/).
+And the same html structure: [check example here](http://getbootstrap.com/getting-started/#template)

-So the css (styling) will be via Bootstrap CDN
+The CSS (styling) will be via Bootstrap CDN.